yadhuvarshini/audio-processor/README.md

 🏁 10.
 Conclusion
 -----------------

 This project demonstrates a fully functional, concurrent Go application that processes audio stream metadata using channels, goroutines, and file-based persistence.
-It was completed in ~12 hours by a single developer and covers concurrency, pipeline design, HTTP APIs, and testing comprehensively.
+It covers concurrency, pipeline design, HTTP APIs, and testing comprehensively.

 * * * * *